 Each player in Omaha poker receives nine cards in the form of four hole cards (which only they can see) and five shared community cards.
 The aim of the game is to create the highest-ranking five-card poker hand to win the pot after all the betting rounds are complete.

 The catch is that players have to use two of their four hole cards together with three of the five community cards to create their final hand.
 This is by far the most common mistake that new players make.
-They think that they have formed an excellent hand when they’ve used more or fewer than two hole cards because, then, that hand no longer counts.
+They think that they have formed an excellent hand when they’ve used more or fewer than two hole cards, but then, that hand no longer counts.

-Just like in Texas hold’em poker, there’s a dealer button in Omaha that dictates the order of play (which always goes clockwise around the table).
-At the end of each hand, the dealer button will move one position left onto the next player.
+Just like in Texas hold’em poker, there’s a dealer button in Omaha that dictates the order of play (which always moves clockwise around the table).
+At the end of each hand, the dealer button will move one position left to the next player.

 Two bets are always made at the start of each hand:

-This is the “forced” bet that the player immediately to the left of the dealer must place before any cards are dealt.
-It’s usually a small, nominal bet whose value is equal to the lowest of table stakes.
+The small blind is the forced bet that the player immediately to the left of the dealer must place before any cards are dealt.
+It’s usually a small, nominal bet with a value equal to the lowest of table stakes.
+For example, in a $2/$4 cash game, the small blind is $2.

-Once the dealer button has been placed and the two blind bets are down, each player is dealt their four face-down hole cards.
+Once the dealer button is and the two blind bets are posted, each player is dealt their four face-down hole cards.
 Then, the first betting round starts with the player to the left of the big blind.

-At this point, each player can choose one of the following options when their turn comes:
+At this point, each player can choose one of the following options when the action is on them:

-Players can choose to place their first chips into a round of betting.
-The big blind will be the first bet, and bets in the first round must be equal to or greater than the big blind.
+Bet: Players can choose to place their first chips into a round of betting.
+The big blind is officially the first bet, and bets in the first round must be equal to or greater than that amount.

-Make an increase on the previous betting amount.
+Raise: A player can increase the previous betting amount by at least double.
 Other players need to call on this amount to remain in the hand.

-All-ins are more common for no-limit games, and a player can push all of their chips into the center of the table, separate from the pot pile.
-A player can do this in a pot-limit game only if they don’t have enough chips to call, bet, or raise in a hand.
+All-In: The all-in move is more common in no-limit games, and a player can bet all of their chips by moving them toward the pot or simply announcing “all-in.”.
+A player can do this in a pot-limit game only if the amount is less than or equal to the value of the pot.

 Final Notes of Play